MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-atp/licensing-windows-defender-advanced-threat-protection.md

 	![Image of O365 admin portal](images\atp-O365-admin-portal-customer.png)

-## Accessing the Windows Defender ATP portal for the first time
+## Access the Windows Defender ATP portal for the first time

 When accessing the [Windows Defender ATP portal](https://SecurityCenter.Windows.com) for the first time there will be a set up wizard that will guide you through some initial steps.
 At the end of the set up wizard there will be a dedicated cloud instance of Windows Defender ATP created.